 Last, sort your Patterned Papers into the coordinating folders as well.
 Now you should have all your papers (both plain cardstock and patterned) organized by color or theme into manila folders in a hanging file (or two or three files).
 So, stand up, stretch, and get a big drink of water, you're doing great and the fun part is about to begin!

 Here's where you learn those organized shopper skills.
-Take each piece of Patterned Paper and find one or two coordinating colors of cardstock from your files.
+Take each piece of paper and find one or two coordinating colors of cardstock from your files.
 If you can't find cardstock to match, put the paper in a sheet protector and place it in Binder #1.
 This is the binder you will consult the next time you shop to find coordinating cardstock for all those unmatched papers.
-However, once you have matched a piece of Patterned Paper with enough cardstock for a one- to two-page layout, place that collection into a page protector and put it into Binder #2.
-Repeat this process with each of your Patterned Papers.
-I started with the pinks and went through each color folder of Patterned Papers.
+However, once you have matched a piece of patterned paper with enough cardstock for a one- to two-page layout, place that collection into a page protector and put it into Binder #2.
+Repeat this process with each of your patterned papers.
+I started with the pinks and went through each color folder.
 I filled three 3" D-ring binders, and had another 1" binder full of papers with no cardstock.
 When you are finished, your binder(s) will be a rainbow display of perfectly matched papers, all ready and waiting for your wonderful photos!

-When shopping in the future, every time you add a piece of Patterned Paper to your basket, make sure to add enough coordinating cardstock to mat your photos and/or use as your background so that you're never caught again with paper you can't use.
+When shopping in the future, every time you add a piece of patterned paper to your shopping cart, make sure to add enough coordinating cardstock to mat your photos and/or use as your background so that you're never caught again with paper you can't use.
 Allowing enough paper for a two-page layout is always a smart way to shop.
 Also, make sure you have enough of each pattern to complete your future pages, since dye lots of papers change, and papers are discontinued.